shakacode/shakacode-website/README.md

 ## Members Data
-Feel free to change your **user data** in _data/members.yml.
-You bio should not be longer than 255 characters.
+All user info is inside about/index.html, feel free to change your info.

 ## How to create posts
 1. Run the project locally